mupq/pqriscv-vexriscv/README.md

 ```sh
 openocd-vexriscv -f pqvexriscvsim.cfg
 ```

+For the boards, you may need to adapt the template to use your JTAG interface at hand.

 Since OpenOCD opens up a gdbserver, you can debug on your target with GDB.
 For example: